 SPEAKING REQUESTS

 Hope has shared her work on local, national, and international radio and TV, and in 2017 the American College of Physicians recognized her as a Humanitarian of the Year.
-Much of her writing centers on one theme she cares deeply about: preventing suffering and helping others heal.
+Much of her writing centers on a theme she cares deeply about: preventing violence and suffering while promoting peace and healing.

 In 2018, the University of Chicago Press published her book Phoenix Zones: Where Strength Is Born and Resilience Lives, which explores how both individuals and society can build courage and resilience.
 A year later, in 2019, she helped launch Phoenix Zones Initiative, an organization dedicated to strengthening the essential connections between human, animal, and planetary well-being—and to inspiring the creation of more “Phoenix Zones,” places where people and animals can rise, recover, and thrive.